KSEHano/BSc-Thesis/Thesis.md

 - no synonyms considered [@METEOR]

 Another problem is that BLEU needs exact matches.
-It is even case sensitive, I describe below how I handled that.
+It is even case sensitive, I describe below how I handled this difulcty.
 It does not consider synonyms and word with the same stem the same.
 That is a problem as adequate alternative translations in terms of synonyms are not considered the same [@METEOR].
 As there are many good translation possibilities this leads to the problem that alternative good translations are not recognized CITE THIS IN ONE OF THE OTHER METRICS PAPERS.
-The problem could be reduced with several reference translations but even then it is possible that not all adequate synonyms and word forms are represented.
+The problem could be reduced with several reference translations but even then it is possible that not all adequate synonyms and word forms are represented. @recall even suggest that stemming reference and hypothesis already improves the correlation to human judgment.
 A metric could profit by matching synonyms and different word forms even if that has higher computational cost and an additional resource is needed for that.

-- no recall [@recall], das muss ich noch lesen
+- no recall [@recall],

+Another point that is not considered in BLEU is recall.
+Unigram recall is the number of matches divided by the number of words in the *reference* [@recall].
+The main calculation in BLEU is the so called precision which is the number of matched n-grams divided by the total number of fords in the *hypothesis* [@BLEU].
+The reason for that is that recall is used on one reference.
+So the best match of one reference is used while BLEU can combine the matches of several references and combine those.
+To avoid a problem with the length of the translations BLEU include a brevity penalty, however, the results in @recall suggest that this is not enough to get results with good correlation without considering recall.
+Considering the study, recall seems to be a powerful tool achieve good correlation with human judgment and should be a part of a metric and heavily weighted.
+Recall could be a tool to improve correlation but it must be considered how to include it if one wants to pick matches from several translations at the same time and not only from the best match.

 other methods, examples Ter, Meteor, ter-p, nist